 If you do include a photo, try and get one professionally done or at least really well done on your own.
 Consider the following when taking one on your own (presumably with a friend’s help – no selfies).

-- Find an interesting background, brick or rock walls are great and so are trees and other natural objects
+- Find an interesting background, brick or rock walls are great and so are trees and other natural objects (avoid a white wall)

 - Outdoor pictures will always produce the best lighting (in fact, usually far better)

 - Turn your shoulders and body to the side slightly (don’t position yourself straight on)

 - Wear something professional, like what you would wear to a job interview (also acceptable or good for clinical jobs would be a lab coat)

 - Practice your smile in the mirror ahead of time – relaxed and genuine are the look you want to achieve

 - Take lots of pictures and have a friend help you narrow down the best